Minimally Invasive Surgery

 • Arrange for someone to drive you home after the surgery and, if necessary, stay with you during the initial recovery period.

-• Set up a comfortable recovery area at home with necessary items within reach.
+• Set up a comfortable recovery area at home with necessary items within reach and wear loose clothing.

 • Hygiene: